-Dell PowerEdge R-Series and HPE ProLiant DL Servers both compete in the enterprise server category.
-Dell PowerEdge R-Series appears to have an advantage due to its strong customer service and pricing transparency.
+The Dell PowerEdge R-Series and HPE ProLiant DL Servers are prominent competitors in the server market, offering robust solutions for businesses of all sizes.
+The Dell PowerEdge R-Series appears to have an edge due to its remote management capabilities and cost-effectiveness, as highlighted in user feedback.

 By not having to worry about it, I would estimate we save two to four hours a week, depending on what's happening, such as if we need to spin up a new server, which would contribute to more time if done the old way.